LaVern Gibson Championship Cross Country Course

-The LaVern Gibson Championship Cross Country Course, in Terre Haute, Indiana was dedicated October 17, 1997.
-This course has the distinction of being one of the few purpose-built cross-country courses in the world.
+The LaVern Gibson Championship Cross Country Course is a cross country course in Terre Haute, Indiana.
+The course is one of the few purpose-built cross country courses in the world.
 The facility is part of 250 acre that comprise the Wabash Valley Family Sports Center just east of the Terre Haute International Airport.
-The course itself is built on a reclaimed coal mine and consists of an external loop of 3 km and four internal loops that allow for circuits of varying lengths.
-Indiana State University's Cross-Country team uses the Gibson Course for its home meets.
+The course is built on a reclaimed coal mine and consists of an external loop of 3 km and four internal loops that allow for circuits of varying lengths.
+Indiana State University's cross country team uses the course for its home meets.